It isn’t often talked about, but the biggest paranormal phenomenon of all might be the Mind.

 That isn’t a particularly new finding, yet most of mainstream science still refuses to give it attention.

 Those who have studied the paranormal – I’m thinking particularly of the Society for Psychical Research in the UK beginning in the 1880s, and psychologist J.B.
-Rhine and his associates in America, frequently proposed that the brain may be more like a radio receiver/transmitter, picking up thoughts, etc that are out there and working with them in a medium outside the brain.
+Rhine and his associates in America in the first half of the 20th century – frequently proposed that the brain may be more like a radio receiver/transmitter, picking up thoughts, etc that are out there and working with them outside the brain.

 When we get two conflicting views of something, it’s reasonable to assume that one of them is a mistake.
 But in this case I suspect that that would be a big mistake.